Boston Gazette: American Revolution

-For years before the first shots were fired at Lexington Green, Samuel Adams, Joseph Warren, Josiah Quincy, James Otis, Edes and Gill were writing article after article in the Boston Gazette, rebelling against royal authority.
-Adams wrote so many articles, under so many pen names (at least 25), historians don't even know exactly how many he wrote.
+For years before the Battles of Lexington and Concord, Green, Samuel Adams, Joseph Warren, Josiah Quincy, James Otis, Edes and Gill were writing article after article in the Boston Gazette against royal authority.
+Adams wrote so many articles, under so many pen names (at least 25), that historians are unsure exactly how many he wrote.
 It was the Boston Gazette that hired Paul Revere to create his famous engraving of the Boston Massacre.

-The British officials resented the Boston Gazette as they feared it undermined their authority.
-British officers placed the paper's name on a list of enemy institutions to be captured, and if possible, laid waste.
-Those "trumpeters of sedition", Edes and Gill, were to be put out of business once and for all.
+During the first decade of the American Revolution, Crown officials resented the Boston Gazette, as they feared it undermined their authority.
+Francis Bernard and Thomas Hutchinson, who both served as the governor of Massachusetts in the years leading up to the outbreak of the American Revolution, filed an affidavit describing Edes and Gill as "trumpeters of sedition".

 The Sons of Liberty met at the Boston Gazette.
-It was there that they darkened their faces, disguising themselves as Mohawk Indians before setting out to dump British tea into Boston Harbor (The Boston Tea Party).
-Samuel Adams practically lived at the Boston Gazette.
+It was there that they darkened their faces, disguising themselves as Mohawk Indians before setting out to dump East India Company tea into Boston Harbor during the Boston Tea Party.
+Samuel Adams spend a large amount of at the Boston Gazette.